*Due to COVID-19, please check any official websites for business hours, dates and general updates.*

 If you want to celebrate the holidays in true South Carolina fashion, here's what you need to do:

-the Holiday Festival of Lights on James Island near Charleston or the Roper Mountain Holiday Lights near Greenville.
-James Island’s display, now in its 25th year, also includes a 50-ton sand sculpture and a holiday village with Santa, s'more making and a cool train.
-Roper Mountain is illuminating the north sky for the 23rd year, and also includes lighted walking trails and giant student greeting cards.
+- Drive through the Holiday Festival of Lights on James Island near Charleston.
+It includes a 50-ton sand sculpture and a holiday village with Santa, s'more making and a cool train.